saidbyced/thermostat-challenge/README.md

 As an efficient user
 So that I can save time
 I would like to be able to reset the temperature to 20 with a single function

+As a user that pays the bills
+So that I know roughly how high my energy usage is
+I would like to know if it is low, medium or high
 ```